 - Final, official transcripts from each college or university ever attended must be on file prior to matriculation.
 The transcript must come directly from the college, university or the central application system.
-Foreign transcripts must be evaluated for US equivalence by an approved evaluation service. - · A cleared criminal background check. - A cleared drug screening, if randomly selected.
+Foreign transcripts must be evaluated for US equivalence by an approved evaluation service. - A cleared criminal background check.

-105 | MAMS Academics
+123 | MAMS Academics

-- Certify the ability to meet the Minimal Technical Standards and can perform the requirements with or without reasonable accommodation. - Documentation of required immunizations - Documentation of health care coverage/insurance - The ability to use a personal or network computer (PC) is an important skill that will assist students with PNWU course work.
+- A cleared drug screening, if randomly selected. - Certify the ability to meet the Minimal Technical Standards and can perform the requirements with or without reasonable accommodation. - Documentation of required immunizations - Documentation of health care coverage/insurance - The ability to use a personal or network computer (PC) is an important skill that will assist students with PNWU course work.
 Therefore, it is strongly recommended that each entering student have a good working knowledge of common PC use and applications.
 PNWU utilizes the latest in Microsoft Office® and Windows® applications.
 See the minimum student laptop requirements. - Financial aid counseling sessions and/or modules - Matriculation forms and surveys; such as ID badge form, parking permit form, etc. - Complete annual on-line trainings modules; such as HIPAA, hazardous materials, blood borne pathogens, sexual assault prevention, and research training - Complete pre-orientation modules - Required to attend a new student orientation

-PNWU does not usually defer admission, requests submitted to the MAMS Admission Committee will be reviewed, decided and the applicant notified.
+PNWU does not usually defer admission.
+Requests for deferral are submitted to the MAMS Admission Committee will be reviewed, decided and the applicant notified.